The best things to do in Coral Bay

 Another highlight of the region’s stunning aquatic wildlife are the sea turtles that frolic around the reef.
 One of the most endangered sea turtles, loggerhead turtles (as well as green, hawksbill and flatback turtles) use the Ningaloo Reef – as well as other reefs along the Coral Coast – as a major breeding site.
 If you do visit, particularly during hatching season, make sure to follow the turtle-watchers code of conduct to ensure you don’t disrupt them in any way.

 Protected by the reef, the shores of Coral Bay are perfect for leisurely swims – as well as other calm water activities like stand up paddle boarding and kayaking.
-While the coast is littered with beautiful spots to take a dip, Coral Bay and its neighbouring Bill’s Bay are popular spots that are accessible by 2WD.
+While the coast is littered with beautiful spots to take a dip, Coral Bay and neighbouring Bill’s Bay are popular spots that are accessible by 2WD.

 As we’ve mentioned, Ningaloo Reef is a protected area, so any fishing must be done within regulations – you can check out an interactive map HERE to check which zone type you’re in.
 Closer to the reef, you can hope to catch sweetlip, charlie court cod, trevally, spangled emperor and squid – but further out you’ll hopefully be able to hook a prized red emperor, wahoo or sailfish.